The Muffin Tops

 "The Muffin Tops" is the 155th episode of the sitcom Seinfeld.
 This was the 21st episode of the eighth season.
-It aired on May 8, 1997 on NBC.
-In this episode, George dates a woman while pretending to be a tourist from Arkansas, Kramer starts running a "Peterman Reality Tour" after finding out he is the basis for most of the stories in J. Peterman's autobiography, and Elaine and Mr. Lippman run a business selling only the tops of muffins.
+It aired on May 8, 1997, on NBC.
+In this episode, George dates a woman while pretending to be a tourist from Little Rock, Arkansas, Kramer starts running a "Peterman Reality Tour" after finding out he is the basis for most of the stories in J. Peterman's autobiography, and Elaine and Mr. Lippman run a business selling only the tops of muffins.

 Plot

 A tourist asks George to watch his luggage.
-George starts wearing clothing from the bag while examining a map, and is mistaken for a tourist by Mary Anne, who works for the Visitor's Center.
+When the tourist does not return, George starts wearing clothing from the bag while examining a map, and is mistaken for a tourist by Mary Anne, who works for the New York Visitor Center.
 George pretends he is visiting from Little Rock, Arkansas, where he works for Tyler Chicken, so that she will be responsible for making date plans.
 Mary Anne tells George she does not want a relationship, since he is leaving soon.
 He suggests he might move to New York; she replies that the city would eat him alive.
 George sets out to prove her wrong by showing her his "new" apartment and New York Yankees office.
 Mary Anne mentions George's job with Tyler Chicken to Steinbrenner.
 Steinbrenner phones the CEO of Tyler Chicken to say he is unwilling to share George.
 Tyler does not know who George is, but reasons that he must be important for Steinbrenner to call, so he offers to convert all Yankees concessions to chicken, free of charge, in exchange for George working exclusively at Tyler Chicken.

 The tourist runs into George at a bar.
 He makes George return his clothing, leaving him in his boxers.
 Mary Ann finds George using the bathroom phone to call Jerry, asking him to get him some clothes, and comments that she told him New York would eat him alive.